le0pard/le0pard.github.io/_posts/postgresql/2015-04-13-postgresql-indexes.md

  * Retain sorting data
  * Support the search for the unary and binary predicates
- * Allow without scanning the entire sequence of data to estimate cardinality (number of entries) for the entire index (and therefore the table), range, and with arbitrary precision
+ * Allow the entire sequence of data to estimate cardinality (number of entries) for the entire index (and therefore the table), range, and with arbitrary precision without scanning

 Disadvantages:

- * For their construction is required to perform a full sorting pairs (row, RowId) (slow operation)
+ * For their construction is require to perform a full sorting pairs (row, RowId) (slow operation)
  * Take up a lot of disk space.
-Index on unique "Integers" weighs twice as much as the column (because additionaly need stored RowId)
+Index on unique "Integers" weights twice more as the column (because additionaly RowId need stored)
- * At constant recording unbalances tree, and begins to store data sparsely, and the access time is increased by increasing the amount of disk information.
+ * Recording unbalances tree constantly, and begins to store data sparsely, and the access time is increased by increasing the amount of disk information.
 What is why, B-Tree indexes require monitoring and periodic rebuilding

 ## R-Tree index